tomiambro/aivo-challenge/ReadMe.md

 ## Details
-Once the server is running you can send GET requests to `http://localhost:8000/endpoint/` It currently takes `value` as a parameter and accepts `indicator` as well in case a different one is required (the default is 'Life satisfaction')
+Once the server is running you can send GET requests to `http://localhost:8000/endpoint/` It currently takes `value` as a parameter and accepts `indicator` as well in case a different one is required (the default is 'SW_LIFS')

 The endpoint code can be found under api/views.py